 This section lists the limitations of using schemaless data management.

-Single table requirement for dynamic label
+Single table requirement for dynamic labels

 - Defining a node table with a dynamic label alongside any other node tables.